2020PB/police-brutality/reports/Oregon.md

 * https://twitter.com/SmileItsNathan/status/1285120572779663362

-### Federal officers fire tear gas and impact munitions at protestors; shoot journalist | July 20th
+### Federal officers fire tear gas and impact munitions at protesters; shoot journalist | July 20th

-Footage from a journalist shows officers firing tear gas and impact munitions down the street at protestors.
+Footage from a journalist shows officers firing tear gas and impact munitions down the street at protesters.
 At 7:05, the journalist is shot in the stomach with an impact munition.
-He is standing well away from protestors and states he has written "press" clearly on his helmet.
+He is standing well away from protesters and states he has written "press" clearly on his helmet.

 tags: protester, journalist, shoot, projectile, tear-gas